 Osprey’s Talon and Stratos above get the lion’s share of the attention, but the Daylite Plus is another viable option that comes in significantly cheaper.
 This simple daypack weighs just 1 pound 4.6 ounces, has a respectable 20-liter capacity and good padding for carrying lighter loads, and boasts the kind of quality build that Osprey in known for.
 In terms of best uses, we’ve found that the Daylite Plus is a great match for short to moderate days on the trail or as a companion pack for travel—it’s designed to attach to the outside of a number of Osprey’s larger travel bags, including the popular Farpoint (and women’s Fairview) series.

 The most obvious drawbacks to the Osprey Daylite Plus are the lack of support and sizing options (the one-size-fits-all design can accommodate 15- to 22-in. torso lengths and 25- to 50-in. waists).
 As we noted above, the shoulder straps are thinly cushioned and will get the job done for minimalists, but those planning to stuff in a full day’s worth of gear—including a shell, insulation, food, water, and other necessities—will quickly notice the drop in comfort.
 The waist belt is also made of simple webbing, which again is serviceable for brief outings but falls short as the miles add up.
-But as a streamlined grab-and-go option that can also be worn for travel and around-town use, the Daylite Plus (and smaller 13-liter Daylite) undeniably is a great value from one of the most reputable pack manufacturers in the business...
-Read in-depth review
+But as a streamlined grab-and-go option that can also be worn for travel and around-town use, the Daylite Plus (and smaller 13-liter Daylite) is undeniably a great value from one of the most reputable pack manufacturers in the business...
+Read in-depth review (prior version)

 See the Osprey Daylite Plus

-8. Hyperlite Mountain Gear Daybreak ($229)
+9. Hyperlite Mountain Gear Daybreak ($229)

 Capacity: 17L